pallets/flask/docs/api.rst

 .. data:: appcontext_pushed

    This signal is sent when an application context is pushed.
 The sender is the application.
-This is usually useful for unittests in order to temporarily hook in information.
+This is usually useful for unit tests in order to temporarily hook in information.
 For instance it can be used to set a resource early onto the `g` object.